tidepool-org/development/cmd/README.md

 You need Docker to run `tpctl`.
 We package `tpctl` in a Docker container to ensure that it can be run in any environment.
 Please install Docker on your local machine.

-You need a GitHub account and the ability to create/write to a GitHub repository.
+You’ll need repo scope to access private repositories.

 You also need an AWS account with an identity that has the right:
 * to create a Kubernetes cluster in EKS,